pedrocarlop/WorldSearch/README.md

-WorldCrush – Daily Word Search
+# WorldCrush

+**A calm daily word search.
+One puzzle per day.**

-WorldCrush is a daily word search game designed for calm, intentional play.
+WorldCrush is a focused word search experience designed around intention, not addiction.
-One puzzle per day.
-No pressure.
-No endless scrolling.

-How It Works
-	•	A new word search puzzle is available every day
+You get one puzzle each day.
+Complete it, build your streak, and come back tomorrow.

+---

+## ✨ Core Principles

+- 🧩 **One Puzzle Per Day**
+  No endless levels.
+No infinite scrolling.
+Just one carefully generated daily challenge.

+- 📅 **Daily Streaks**
-	•	Complete the daily puzzle to build your streak
+  Complete your puzzle every day to grow your streak.

-	•	Track your total completed puzzles
+- 📊 **Track Your Progress**
+  See how many total puzzles you’ve completed over time.

+- 🏠 **Home Screen Widget**
-	•	Add the WorldCrush widget to your iPhone home screen and play directly without opening the app
+  Add the WorldCrush widget and jump directly into today’s puzzle without opening the app.

-Widget Setup
+- 🔒 **No Login Required**
+  No accounts.
+No sign-ups.
+No friction.

+---

+## 📲 Add the Widget

-	1. Long press your home screen
+1. Long press your iPhone Home Screen
-	2. Tap the + button
+2. Tap the **+** button (top right)
-	3. Search for “WorldCrush”
+3. Search for **WorldCrush**
-	4. Add the widget
+4. Select a widget size
+5. Tap **Add Widget**
-	5. Tap the widget to jump straight into today’s puzzle
+6. Tap the widget anytime to open today’s puzzle instantly

+---

+## 🎯 Designed for Intentional Play

+WorldCrush is built around restraint:

+- No endless gameplay loops
+- No artificial pressure
+- No manipulative reward systems

+You complete today’s puzzle and you’re done.

+Come back tomorrow.

+---

+## 🛠 Technical Overview

+- Built with Swift & SwiftUI
+- iOS native widget support
+- Local progress tracking
+- No external accounts required

+---

-Support
+## 📧 Support

-For help, questions, or feedback:
+For questions, feedback, or support:

-pedro.design.engineer@gmail.com
+**pedro.design.engineer@gmail.com**

 We aim to respond within 48 hours.

+---

-Privacy
+## 🔐 Privacy

+WorldCrush:

-WorldCrush does not require account creation.
+- Does not require account creation
-No login is required.
-No personal data is sold.
+- Does not collect personal data for sale
+- Stores gameplay progress locally on your device

+---

+## 📄 License

+All rights reserved © 2026 Pedro Carrasco